Photo Credit:

 If I have seen further it is by standing on the shoulders of giants.

 His words emphasise that all our research is only possible because of the work of people before us.
 In the related work, we summarise the previous research the reader needs to know to understand our contributions.
 But the related work is also more than that: it shouldn’t just be a chronological summary of the field.
 The related work should set out how your work fits in with related papers.
 What do you approach the same way?
 What is different?
-You can use the related work to further flesh out the knowledge gap: which alternative approaches are you not considering, which questions are people working on?
+Further flesh out the knowledge gap in the related work: which alternative approaches are you not considering, which questions are people working on?
 You don’t have to explain why you don’t do all those other things.
 The point is more to clarify overlaps and differences with other papers.

 Background